pixelated-pioneer/Space_Invaders/README.md

 Hello everyone, I have made a space invaders game.
 Space Invaders is a classic arcade-style shooting game where players control a rocket to defend against waves of descending alien ships.

 Game Guide
-- Download the main.py file
+- Download the source file
-- Download the assets
-- Ensure that the files are within the same directory
-- Open the main.py file in any IDE like IDLE Shell, VSCode etc
+- Open the source file in any IDE like IDLE Shell, VSCode etc
 - Run the file
 - Use the left and right arrow keys to move the rocket.
 - Press the space bar to shoot bullets.